Phenomenom05/QA/README.md

 npx wdio wdio.conf.js

+Step 3: Navigate Back

-Navigate back to the main directory:
+After completing the frontend tests, return to the QA directory:

 cd ..

-Step 4: Backend Tests (Jest)
+4. Backend Tests (Jest):

+The backend tests are located in the backend-test-automation directory.
+To run the backend tests, follow these steps:

-Navigate to the backend-test-automation directory:
+Navigate to the backend directory:

 cd backend-test-automation